What are your risk levels?

 Minimal risk

-These funds have underlying investments that typically see little change in value from day to day.
-The fund price movements will generally be positive but could be negative, particularly in a low interest rate environment.
+These funds will typically have underlying investments that we’d expect to experience little change in value from day-to-day.
+The fund price movements will generally go up but could also go down, particularly in a low interest rate or inflationary environment.
 They’re particularly suited to short-term investment where stability is the main aim.
-Over the long term, they’re unlikely to deliver high levels of return and their returns may not keep pace with inflation.
+Over the longer term, they’re unlikely to deliver high levels of return and returns may not keep pace with inflation.

 Low risk

-These funds will typically experience small changes in day-to-day value, both positive and negative.
-They may keep risk down in a variety of ways, for example by holding a very broad range of investments, or they may contain a narrower range of investments, but which have a short term to maturity.
-Over the long term they’re unlikely to deliver high levels of return and may not keep pace with inflation.
+These funds will typically have underlying investments that we’d expect to experience small changes in value from day-to-day.
+The fund price movements will generally go up but could also go down, particularly in a low interest rate or inflationary environment.
+Funds with a low risk rating may keep risk down in a variety of ways, for example by holding a very broad range of investments, or they may contain a narrower range of fixed interest or cash investments with a short term to maturity.
+Over the longer term, they’re unlikely to deliver high levels of return and may not keep pace with inflation.

 Below-average risk

-These funds will generally see some change in day-to-day value, both positive and negative, and these will be larger in size than movements for a typical cash deposit.
-They may hold a broad range of investment types, including equities (shares), but a significant proportion will be invested in investments that aim to provide a reliable source of income and, with that, greater stability.
-They try to provide better long-term growth prospects than a cash deposit, but are lower risk than funds investing entirely in equities.
+These funds will generally see some change in day-to-day value, both up and down, and these changes will typically be larger than those of a cash deposit.
+They may hold a broad range of investment types, including equities (shares), but a significant proportion may also be invested in investments that aim to provide a reliable source of income (like government and corporate bonds) and, with that, greater stability than would typically be available from equities.
+They try to provide better long-term growth prospects than a cash deposit, but are lower risk than funds investing largely in equities.

 Average risk

-These funds invest in a broad range of investment types and will typically hold a significant proportion in equities.
-Their daily price movements will therefore vary from day to day, both up and down, although not usually as much as for funds investing entirely in equities.
-These movements can lead to lengthy periods of negative returns.
+These funds will generally invest in a broad range of investment types and will typically hold a significant proportion in equities (shares).
+Their daily price movements will therefore vary from day-to- day, both up and down, although not usually as much as for funds investing entirely in equities.
+These movements can lead to lengthy periods where their value goes down depending on market conditions.
 However, over the longer term these funds would be expected to deliver significantly better growth prospects than a cash deposit.

 Above-average risk

-Most funds in this category invest in one investment type or geographical region, for example North American equities or global bonds.
+These funds typically invest in one single investment type or geographical region, for example regional equities (shares) or global bonds.
 This means that investors are completely exposed to the performance of that single investment type or region.
-Where, for example, the stockmarket for a particular investment type or region falls for whatever reason, it’s very likely that any shares held in that type or region will also fall in value.
-These funds could experience lengthy periods of negative returns.
-By the same token, these funds can also rise in value quite significantly and can provide very good long-term growth in the right market conditions.
-Because of their narrow investment focus, they’re better suited to investors with at least five years to invest and to use in combination with other funds that invest in different investment types and regions.
+These funds could experience lengthy periods where their value goes down depending on market conditions.
+However, these funds can also rise in value quite significantly and have historically provided good long-term growth.
+Because of their narrow investment focus, they’re better suited to investors with at least five years to invest and to use in combination with other funds as part of a diversified portfolio.

 Higher risk

-These funds invest in regions and investment types that typically see large day-to-day changes in value, both negative and positive.
-Again, they tend to invest in a single investment type or geographical region and these investment types (for example gold) and regions (for example emerging markets) have historically been more volatile (risky) than those in the ‘Above-average risk’ category.
-These funds have historically provided periods of high returns but, because of their narrow investment focus, they’re better suited to long-term investment and being used in combination with other funds that invest in different investment types and regions.
+These funds typically invest in regions and investment types that can experience large day-to-day changes in value, both up and down.
+They tend to invest in a single investment type or geographical region and these investment types (for example funds investing in commodity companies) and regions (for example emerging markets equities) have historically been more volatile (risky) than those in the ‘Above-average risk’ category.
+These funds could experience lengthy periods where their value goes down depending on market conditions.
+However, these funds can also rise in value quite significantly and have historically provided good long-term growth.
+Because of their narrow investment focus, they’re better suited to investors with at least five years to invest and to use in combination with other funds as part of a diversified portfolio.

 FAQ Home